madetech/handbook/benefits/taking_holiday.md

 ### Between Christmas and New Years
 * We only work for clients during the 3 days between Christmas and New Years if they specifically ask for this.
 Where there is a client requirement we'd look for volunteers to provide this cover.
 Most team members will not be working during this time.
-* You will need to book this time off as holiday in HiBob unless you are working.
+* Please note - you will need to book this time off as holiday in HiBob unless it has been agreed that you are working.

 ### December and January
 Taking time off works differently for the two weeks before Christmas and the first week in January as this is a popular time for holidays.